 - Stones or pebbles: Stones won’t break down but they can get hot, and they won’t nourish the soil.
 You’ll often see stones used in cactus gardens.
 If you wish to mulch with stones, cover the soil with landscape fabric first to control weed growth.

 Not sure how much mulch you’ll need?
 Use our mulch calculator to determine the right amount of mulch for the size of your beds.

 As you can see, mulch maintenance is usually simple, and it shouldn’t take too much time away from other gardening tasks.
 Here are a few extra tips to make the most of your mulch:

 - Avoid piling mulch around trees: Make sure to spread mulch away from plants and tree trunks a couple of inches creating what looks like a donut hole.
-Taper mulch out about 4 to 5 feet from the base of the tree.
+Taper mulch in the Fall out about 4 to 5 feet from the base of the tree.
 If you pile mulch around the base of a tree, it’ll trap in too much moisture and cause bark to rot.
 The larger the mulched area, the better.

 - Use lightweight mulch in vegetable gardens: Consider using lighter mulch like straw anywhere you plan to do a lot of digging or replanting.

 - Do not add too much mulch: Stick to the standard 3-inch layer of mulch, as too much mulch can suffocate plants.

 - Keep mulch and soil apart: Over time, it can be easy to mix soil with mulch when adding new plants.
 However, you want to avoid mixing the two, especially if you use hardwood mulch because the mixture can cause plants to dry out.
 Also, too much decaying mulch mixed with soil can pull nitrogen from the soil.
 Instead, rake mulch out of the way before planting.